jj1bdx/airspy-fmradion/README.md

 # airspy-fmradion

-* Version v0.6.6, 22-APR-2019
+* Version v0.6.7, 23-APR-2019
 * For MacOS and Linux

 ### What is airspy-fmradion?

-* **airspy-fmradion** is a software-defined radio receiver for FM and AM broadcast radio, specifically designed for Airspy R2, Airspy Mini, Airspy HF+, and RTL-SDR.
+* **airspy-fmradion** is a software-defined radio receiver for FM and AM broadcast radio, and also DSB/USB/LSB utility communications, specifically designed for Airspy R2, Airspy Mini, Airspy HF+, and RTL-SDR.
 * This repository is forked from [ngsoftfm-jj1bdx](https://github.com/jj1bdx/ngsoftfm-jj1bdx) 0.1.14 and merged with [airspfhf-fmradion](https://github.com/jj1bdx/airspyhf-fmradion)

 ### What does airspy-fmradion provide?

-- mono or stereo decoding of FM and AM broadcasting stations
+- Mono or stereo decoding of FM broadcasting stations
+- Mono decoding of AM broadcasting stations
+- Decoding DSB/USB/LSB communication/broadcasting stations
-- buffered real-time playback to soundcard or dumping to file
+- Buffered real-time playback to soundcard or dumping to file
-- command-line interface (*only*)
+- Command-line interface (*only*)

 ## Usage